Advanced Bible Quiz about Bible Characters.

 a.
 He caused a thundering noise in the sky and lightning bolts to strike the invaders.

 b.
-He blinded the entire army of invaders and led them away to another city.
+Elisha blinded the entire invading army, causing them to retreat to another city.

 c.
-He caused a firewall to erupt between the city and the invading army.
+Elisha caused a fire wall to erupt between the city and the invading army.

 They arrived late at night and surrounded the city.